Skip to main content

 Frequently Asked Questions

-The national median salary for a maintenance mechanic is $50,342 per year (2025 BLS data).
-Pay ranges from $41,642 to $66,174 depending on location, with top earners in the 90th percentile making significantly more.
+The national median salary for a maintenance mechanic is $51,020 per year (2024 BLS data).
+Pay ranges from $42,060 to $63,470 depending on location, with top earners in the 90th percentile making significantly more.

 It takes 4 years to complete a maintenance mechanic apprenticeship.
-During this time, you earn while you learn — starting at approximately 40-50% of journeyman wages and receiving annual raises.
+During this time, you earn while you learn, starting at approximately 40-50% of journeyman wages and receiving annual raises.

 No college degree is required to become a maintenance mechanic.
 The primary path is through an apprenticeship program or trade school.
 You will need to earn specific certifications: Certified Maintenance & Reliability Technician (CMRT) and OSHA 10/30-Hour.

-Maintenance Mechanic earns a Trade Pay Score grade of D, meaning it rates moderately on pay relative to cost of living, wage growth, and demand.
+Maintenance Mechanic earns a Trade Pay Score grade of C, meaning it rates moderately on pay relative to cost of living, wage growth, and demand.
 Steady demand in commercial buildings and manufacturing.
 Multi-skilled mechanics who can handle HVAC, electrical, and plumbing are most valued.